periscuelo/docker-php-fpm/nginx/README.md

 #### The `php.ini` and `php-fpm.ini` volume is necessary only if you want change something there.

+>If you don't need of xdebug you can avoid the php_xdebug service

 ```
 # docker-compose.yml
 version: '3.8'